POETRY CONTEST CELEBRATES TEA & NATIONAL POETRY MONTH

 How to enter

 The poem must be about tea and must contain the words “tea”, “camellia sinensis” or names of different teas.
 Poems are to consist of no more than five stanza and must be an original composition by the person submitting the poem.
 Only one poem per person.
 Poems cannot contain vulgarity.
 Only people living in the United States may enter.
 The winners must be prepared to provide a photograph and a short biography of themselves that will be published on social media and the Larkin Tea Company’s website.
-The winning poems become the property of The Larkin Tea Company.
+All submitted poems become the property of The Larkin Tea Company.

 To submit a poem, mail it to The Larkin Tea Company, 545 Warm Springs Ave., Martinsburg, WV 25404, or email it to email@example.com.
 Deadline to enter is April 12, 2021.
 The winning poem will be published on April 26, 2021, on Larkin Tea Company’s Facebook page and its website, www.larkintea.com.